DanielFGray/fzf-scripts/README.md

 Interactively move files.
 It was originally just an experiment to see what it would be like to make a file explorer with fzf.

+## goog

+Google search from the command line.
+This is now broken since google deprecated the API I used and I have yet to update to the newer version..

+*depends on `jq` and `curl`*

 ## ix

 Uploads files to http://ix.io and allows listing and editing of uploads.